 “Aunt Martha?”
 It was like a rock had lodged in his chest.
 She never submitted to anything.
 She couldn’t now.

 “Go.”
-Sam barely heard the whisper.
+Sam scarcely heard the whisper.
 Aunt Martha’s eyes flickered and her head fell against him, unconscious.

 He prodded the weak flame with the thinnest piece of kindling, hoping to spark the fire back to life, but it wouldn’t catch.
-His hand spasmed, and he dropped the sliver of wood.
-He had no strength to pick it up again.
+His hand shook, and he dropped the sliver of wood.
+He fumbled below the stacked kindling, fingers trembling as he tried to close his hand around the tiny sliver, but they wouldn’t respond.
 Can I get to the kitchen, to the cooking sherry?
-His legs wouldn’t respond.
-Wouldn’t unbend.
+His legs didn’t want to unbend.
 Sam’s head nodded forward.
 Just a moment to rest…

-Sam’s eyes snapped open and he jerked his neck up, wondering how much time he had lost.
+Sam’s eyes snapped open, as if a voice called him.
+He jerked his neck up, wondering how much time he had lost.
 Ice crystals cracked around his mouth, nose, and eyelids.
 He tried to move, and fell to one side.
 He was slumped half in the fireplace, his aunt’s head on his leg.
 His fingers and toes ached as if tiny needles bored into them.

 He reached down, but when his fingers brushed his aunt’s white hair, the strands broke with a tiny crack and fell, like little ringlets of glass.
 He jerked back, then touched her wrinkled forehead.
 It was colder than his hands, and he winced at the pain in his fingertips.
 The skin there was dark.
 He brushed ice from Aunt Martha’s skin.
 Sightless eyes stared back.
 No.